 Based on current averages, you can set realistic goals to achieve and display them to your agents so they know what’s expected of them.
 Being able to pinpoint areas for improvement will give your agents clearer paths to achieve those goals.

 Good communication with your customers is essential both for retention and the reputation of your company.
-BoldDesk provides awesome features to reduce your customer service response time and improve the productivity of your support team.
+BoldDesk provides awesome features to reduce your customer support response time and improve the productivity of your support team.

 Try a 15-day free trial of BoldDesk to see how it could help your support team be more successful.